kalmhq/kalm/doc/tutorial-1-hello-world.md

       - destination: productpage:80
 ```

-`config` defines the configuration for the plugin.

 - for `hosts`, we don't have a specific host name for our service yet, so let's use a wildcard here: `*`.

 - `paths` defines the url paths we want to intercept, we use `/` to receive all requests here.

 - `destinations` defines where we want to direct these requests to, we want to welcome our user with our hello-world service, so we set `destination: hello-world:80`

-now you should be able to access our hello-world service using the commands below:
+Now you should be able to access our hello-world service using the commands below:

 ```shell
 INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}')